bookkeeping tax

 In terms of the actual categories, you have a bit of flexibility here, so don't get too tangled up in figuring out exactly the right category to put each of your expenses into.
 As long as you are consistent and logical, this is all that is required.

 You’ll want to ensure that you aren’t claiming any material costs here, as they should be included in Part III (Cost of Goods Sold) below.
-For more information about why it’s important to make this distinction, you’ll want to read our blog post here: Why claiming materials as expenses is a really bad idea for a craft business »
+For more information about why it’s important to make this distinction, you’ll want to read our blog post here: Why claiming materials as expenses is a really bad idea for a craft business →

-8: Advertising
+Line 8: Advertising

 This is any form of advertising you have paid for directly linked to your business.
 Remember that this can also include any free products you have given to bloggers for reviews.
-Etsy Listing Fees can also be categorized as advertising if you wish (the only rule here is to make sure you don’t account for these also under Commissions and Fees below)
+Etsy Listing Fees can also be categorized as advertising if you wish (the only rule here is to make sure you don’t account for these also under Commissions and Fees below).

 You can deduct the expenses of running your vehicles if they are essential to the running of your business.
 You have two ways of accounting for this expense: actual and standard mileage.
 If you have less than 5 vehicles and haven’t claimed in the past year using the actual method, then you can use standard mileage calculations.
 If you have been logging your expenses in Craftybase, you can use the actual method here.

-80: Commissions and fees
+Line 10: Commissions and fees

 This is for any money you paid to other businesses or individuals for services.